aslamanver/p2p/README.md

 }
 ```

-Declare the service in the `AndroidManifest.xml`.
+Specify the <service> element in your app's manifest.

 ```xml
 <service